ILIAS-eLearning/ILIAS/components/ILIAS/Survey/README.md

 ## Result Presentation

 * **Privacy** (with/without names): The setting only affects the result presentation.
 No user names, account names or emails will be shown if privacy is activated (without names).
+* **Access** Users need either "write" or "read results" permission to gain general access to the result views.
+Participants (without the permissions mentioned before) will get access to the results according to settings of the survey.
 * **Competences**
   * Results screen lists all profiles of the user.
 If other competences are used an additional dropdown "All competences of survey".
   * The "All competences of survey" view will show all competences that are assigned to the survey.